Back

 • Use a prohibited calculator.

 • Leave the testing room permanently prior to the conclusion of all sections of the test.
-Students may only test in their assigned testing room.
+Students may test only in their assigned testing room.
 Testing outside of their testing room may result in score cancellation.

 • Go to a locker or leave the designated testing area at any time during the test administration, including during breaks.